suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 3. If the response was "Locked", following the procedures for retrying as defined in (locked).

-4. A lock response is "CounterError" implies the member attempting to update the MLS group state is behind and MUST await until it catches up with all the MLS Commit messages in transit.
+4. A lock response of "CounterError" implies the member attempting to update the MLS group state is behind and MUST await until it catches up with all the MLS Commit messages in transit.
 It is important to note, this situation MAY also imply that another member won the contention